 The end grain gives a nice give, so it’s more gentle on your wrists and knives.

 There aren’t any cut marks, so it’s perfect for cutting and prepping.
-Keep in mind it also doesn’t have any grooves for juices, so you’ll have some cleanup to do.
+However, same as the first John Boos board I used, it also doesn’t have any grooves for juices, so you’ll have some cleanup to do.

 - Large surface

 - Eye-catching design

 - Dimensions : 20 x 15 x 2.25 in